 - Invest in higher-quality decorations – Cheap quality decorations that break easily are a waste of money if you plan to reuse them year after year.
 If you love decorating your home for Halloween, it is best to invest in decorations that are going to last.
 To save the most money on the better-quality decorations, purchase them the day after Halloween.
 And be sure to store all your decorations carefully in labeled boxes.

-- Make your own decorations – While investing in well-made store bought decorations is a good idea, there is great satisfaction in creating your own Halloween decorations- and it’s lots of fun too!
+- Make your own decorations – While investing in well-made store-bought decorations is a good idea, there is great satisfaction in creating your own Halloween decorations– and it’s lots of fun too!
 Parents and kids can work together to make eye-catching wreaths, luminaries, and more.
-Check out these 20 DIY Halloween decorations you can make for less than $10 each.
+Check out these 60 DIY Halloween decorations you can make for a few dollars or less.

 - Email party invitations – If you are having a Halloween party, save on postage and printed invitations by using email to invite your guests.
 Regular email, Facebook, and services like Evite make it easy to invite people and keep track of responses.